dshanske/indieweb-post-kinds/README.md

 Repost - a complete repost of someone else's content Like -  props/compliments to the original post/poster Favorite - special to the favoriter
 Bookmark - also known as a linkblog.
-This is basically sharing/storing a link/bookmark, without the connotations of favorite/ike
+This is basically sharing/storing a link/bookmark.
 Tag - Allows you to tag a post as being of a specific tag, or person tagging.
 RSVP - A specific type of Reply regarding an event (Not Fully Fleshed Out)